What is the BRC, or what is the British Retail Consortium?

 BRC8: The new requirements for February 2019

-More information and news about BRC can be found on the official BRC website.
+More and about BRC can be found on the official BRC website.

 Other forms of BRC outside BRC Food Safety